Basic Rules

 Also, you have alopecia.

-Cybernetic.Β This is a cybernetic implant.
+Cybernetic.
+This is a cybernetic implant.
 These effects require the implant to be functional.
+Cybernetic Qualities may be swapped out at any time.

 You are distractingly ugly.
 Gain 2 auto failures on any diplomacy, bluff, hypnotize, flattery, bribe, or intimidate checks.